Skip to content

 if self.geom_1._proximity_configured_for != ProximityType.CONVEX_HULL:

-self.geom_1.bake_proximity(mj_model, ProximityType.CONVEX_HULL)
+self.geom_1.bake_proximity(state.model, ProximityType.CONVEX_HULL)

 if self.geom_2._proximity_configured_for != ProximityType.CONVEX_HULL:

-self.geom_2.bake_proximity(mj_model, ProximityType.CONVEX_HULL)
+self.geom_2.bake_proximity(state.model, ProximityType.CONVEX_HULL)

-d_est, p1, p2, skip = self.get_sphere_to_sphere_proximity(
+d_est, p1, p2, skip = self.get_sphere_to_sphere_proximity(state)

 if skip: